Lolita a study guide

 The narrative has been written by Humbert in jail, whilst he is awaiting his trial for murder.
 But a ‘forward’ to the novel supposedly written by a psychiatrist, tells us that Humbert died of coronary thrombosis upon finishing his manuscript.
 Lolita too died whilst giving birth to a stillborn girl on Christmas Day, 1952.

-The Annotated Lolita – with notes and explanations
+The Annotated Lolita – notes & explanations – Amazon UK

-Vladimir Nabokov: The Russian Years – biography: volume one
+Vladimir Nabokov: The Russian Years – Biography: Vol 1 – Amazon UK

-Vladimir Nabokov: The American Years – biography: volume two
+Vladimir Nabokov: The American Years – Biography: Vol 2 – Amazon UK

 Zembla – the official Nabokov web site

 First editions in English – Bob Nelson’s collection